 Sunday, January 23, 2011

 For months, once Steve Ditko had begun to exert a growing influence over the direction of this title, the stories had become more and more adult in the angle of the trajectory of the fiction.
 He had begun, subtly at first, to insert a philosophical slant to the fiction.
 There was, of course, the general soap-opera of the comic, which made it no different from most of the other Marvel titles, but with Spider-Man there was something deeper going on.

-The book had become almost an icon in its use of pure, unadulterated angst.
+The book had become almost a template in its use of pure, unadulterated angst.
 Ditko had become a master at the utilization of emotion.